Joshua-Brent-Collins/M3C/README.md

     * `printTable` - A simple script to iterate through a table and print it out to the active terminal screen.
     * `formatInt` - Formats an integer to have comma separators.
 If the argument cannot be cast as a numeric, returns `-1`.
     * `round` - Rounds a number to a specific number of decimal places.
     * `rednetLookupWithRetry` - Fixes a semi-common bug of a Rednet lookup failing.
-Attempts a finite amount of times to lookup a specified protocol and host on Rednet before giving up.
+Attempts a finite amount of times to look up a specified protocol and host on Rednet before giving up and returning `nil`.